diku-dk/futhark-website/blog/2021-12-19-past-and-present.md

 [HIPERFIT](https://hiperfit.dk) project.
 HIPERFIT was a research project that investigated the use of high-performance functional programming to solve financial problems.
-As a postdoc, Cosmin had done a lot of work on automatic and speculative of parallelisation of Fortran programs at Texas A&M and Cambridge, for example on the [Polaris compiler](http://polaris.cs.uiuc.edu/polaris/polaris-old.html).
+As a postdoc, Cosmin had done a lot of work on automatic and speculative parallelisation of Fortran programs at Texas A&M and Cambridge, for example on the [Polaris compiler](http://polaris.cs.uiuc.edu/polaris/polaris-old.html).
 The